ClickHouse/clickhouse-docs/docs/en/cloud/security/secure-s3.md

 title: S3 Role-based Access
 ---

-This article demonstrates how ClickHouse Cloud customers could leverage role-based access to authenticate with Amazon Simple Storage Service(S3) and access their data securely.
+This article demonstrates how ClickHouse Cloud customers can leverage role-based access to authenticate with Amazon Simple Storage Service(S3) and access their data securely.

 ## Reach out to ClickHouse Support

-For MVP, this feature is only available for enterprised customer and is enabled by our cloud support engineers.
+This feature is only available for select customers and is enabled by our cloud support engineers.

 Role-based S3 access is currently available through ClickHouse Support request.
 Click on **Help** in the ClickHouse Cloud console and choose **Support** to open a case.
 Please specify the name of the service you would like this role-based access to be used for.